 Dr. Ahmad Chatila, MD is a pediatrician in Evergreen Park, IL specializing in general pediatrics.
-Dr. Ahmad Chatila, MD is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, Advocate Health Care, Advocate Children's Hospital - Oak Lawn, OSF Healthcare and Advocate Christ Medical Center.
+He graduated from American University of Beirut Faculty of Medicine in 1988 and has 37 years of experience.
+Dr. Ahmad Chatila, MD is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, Advocate Health Care and OSF Healthcare.

 Asthma